MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitaddphysicalconnections.md

 ### -param Connections

 A pointer to an [ACX_CONNECTION structure]() That describes the pin structure including the pin IDs.

-TODO: DocsTeam add link to this structure in AcxPin header.
+TODO: DocsTeam add link to this structure in AcxPin header when available.

 ### -param ConnectionsCount